KagBen/FactoryManagment/README.md

 - **Authentication**: Secure login and user management using JSON Web Tokens (JWT).
 - **Session Management**: Implementing server-side sessions for user interaction.
 - **RESTful API**: Designing a RESTful API for seamless communication.
+- **Action Logging**: Actions are logged and stored in file for traceability and auditing.

 ## Prerequisites